 ODOT established a Highway Safety Engineering Committee (HSEC) on February 18, 2005 which meet quarterly.
-This committee provides a leadership forum to strategize, coordinate and direct the engineering-related highway safety activities and is comprised of individuals with a mix of expertise within the Department.
+This committee provides a leadership forum to strategize, coordinate and direct the engineeringrelated highway safety activities and is comprised of individuals with a mix of expertise within the Department.
 Members of the committee represent the Transportation Safety Division, Region and Headquarters Traffic, Region Technical Centers, Region Planner, District Maintenance and Roadway Section.
-The Traffic Operations and Leadership Team (TOLT) was also established several years ago which provides statewide policy and procedure leadership for traffic engineering related issues.
+The Traffic Operations and Leadership Team (TOLT) recently change their name to Traffic Operations Group (TOG) which provides statewide policy and procedure leadership for traffic engineering related issues.
+The All Roads Transportation Safety (ARTS) subcommittee was established to provide guidance and direction during the ARTS process for continued improvements to the HSIP/ARTS safety program.